Sarthak-ONS/E-Commerce-Backend/README.md

 ﻿# Cannes

- This is a backend project, with a bare minium frontend just for testing.
+ This is a backend API project, with a bare minium frontend just for testing.

  In this project , we have created a backend API for a full fledged E-Commerce Store.